SomeKittens/Kittens-Chat/README.md

  - `history` - Sends an object containing every message recorded (These are still lost in the event of a server restart)
  - `message` - Sends data* about a singular message
  - `loginAck` - Acknowledges a client's login, assigns them a color
+ - `announce` - When someone logs in, their username is broadcasted out to welcome them

 ## Emitted by client
  - `login` - Sends the desired username to the server